google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 ### Don’t block content

 In some applications a user might trigger an action such as creating a new document.
-Some apps will try to connect to a server in order to sync this action and to demonstrate this process they display an intrusive loading modal dialog that covers the entire screen.
+Some apps will try to connect to a server in order to sync the new document and to demonstrate this they display an intrusive loading modal dialog that covers the entire screen.
 This may work fine if the user has a stable network connection, but if the network is unstable they won’t be able to escape from this action and the UI effectively blocks them from doing anything else.
 Network requests that block content should be avoided.
 Allow the user to continue to browse your app and queue tasks that will be performed and synced once the connection has improved.

 Demonstrate the state of an action by providing your users with feedback.
-For example, if a user is editing a doc, consider changing the feedback design so it is visibly different from the when they are online but still shows that their file has“saved” and will sync when they have a network connection.
+For example, if a user is editing a doc, consider changing the feedback design so it is visibly different from when they are online but still shows that their file was “saved” and will sync when they have a network connection.
 This will educate the user about the different states available and reassure them that their task or action has been stored.
 This has the added benefit of the user growing more confident using your application.

 ## Designing for the next billion

 In many regions, low end devices are commonplace, connectivity is unreliable and, for many users, data is unaffordable.
 You will need to earn user trust by being transparent and frugal with data.
 Think about ways to help users on poor connections and simplify the interface to help speed up tasks.
 Always try to ask users before downloading data-heavy content.

 Offer low bandwidth options for users on laggy connections.
 So if the network connection is slow provide small assets.
 Offer an option to choose high or low quality assets.

-## Conclusion to Guide
+## Conclusion

-Education is key to this as users are unfamiliar with these concepts so try to create associations with things that are familiar, e.g downloading for later use is the same as offlining data.
+Education is key to this as users are unfamiliar with these concepts.
+Try to create associations with things that are familiar, e.g downloading for later use is the same as offlining data.

-As a final checklist of design considerations when designing for unstable network connections, follow this list of principles;
+When designing for unstable network connections, use these:

-* Think how you design for the success, failure and instability of a network connection
+* Think how you design for the success, failure and instability of a network connection.

 * Data may be expensive, so be considerate to the user.

 * For most users globally, the tech environment is almost exclusively mobile.

 * Low end devices are commonplace, with limited storage, memory and processing power and, small displays and lower touchscreen quality.
 Make sure performance is a part of your design process.

 * Allow users to browser your application when they are offline.

-* Inform users of their current state and changes in states.
+* Inform users of their current state and of changes in states.

 * Try to provide offline by default if your app doesn't require much data.

-* If the app is data-heavy, educate users how they can download for offline use.
+* If the app is data-heavy, educate users about how they can download for offline use.

 * Make experiences transferable between devices.